1779 Director of Development

 Experience: At least three years of successful professional experience is required, preferably in higher education fundraising or in a related career with a comparable, demonstrated, successful track record.

 Skills: Exceptional interpersonal skills with all age groups are required.
 Strong oral and written communication skills are required.
 Organizational skills, particularly planning, setting deadlines, and evaluating progress, are required.
 Computer literacy, particularly in word processing, using Internet resources, and using databases, is required.
 Must be a self-starter committed to follow through.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-Experience working effectively in a diverse environment is preferred.
+Experience working effectively in a high energy environment is preferred.

 Effort: Occasionally required to lift and carry boxes of materials and equipment weighing 25-50 pounds.

-Other: The scope of the job requires travel as well as attendance at evening and/or weekend activities, meetings, events, seminars, and workshops and visits to donors in their homes and offices.
+Other: The scope of the job requires travel as well as attendance in evening and/or weekend activities, meetings, events, seminars, and workshops and visits to donors in their homes and offices.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Develops and follows an annual work plan that encompasses major gift fundraising, administrative responsibilities, and professional development.
+4. Develops and follows an annual work plan that integrates major gift goals, essential administrative duties, potential travel schedule, and ongoing professional development.

-13. Contributes to the overall success of the University by assuming primary responsibility for special projects as assigned and performing all other duties and responsibilities as assigned in a timely, thorough, and professional manner.
+10. Supports the overall success of the University by taking primary responsibility for assigned special projects and completing all additional duties in a timely and professional manner.

 SUPERVISION